 Simple English definitions for legal terms

-Read a random definition: plead the Fifth
+Read a random definition: mixed war

 A memorandum of points and authorities is a document that a party files with a court to support their motion.
 It must include a statement of facts, evidence and arguments, relevant case law or statutes, and a conclusion.
 It is usually mandatory when filing a motion.
 In some states, it may be called an Affidavit/Affirmation in Support.
 Rules about this document can vary depending on the state and court system.